Last Updated on

 |Did you eat?||J’eat?|

 Spanish as well is no stranger to elision, particularly with the sinalefa phenomenon.
 In this scenario, when a word that ends with a vowel is followed by a word that begins with a vowel, the final and initial sounds elide, eliminating a syllable.
 Esa escuela, “that school,” is read properly with four syllables, not five, as EH/saes/KWEH-lah (see linked article).

 Outside of the sinalefa, there are plenty of more examples of elision in Spanish.
 I’ve asked some of our native Spanish speakers here at Extempore, and they’ve given the following examples:

 |Voy a ver||Via ver||I’ll see…|

 |Pues, eso||Poseso||Well, that (filler speech)|

 Finally, I’ve gotten my fair share of language shock from native Chinese speakers as I encountered dozens of cases of elision in Mandarin Chinese, particularly in Taiwan.
-(To hear the first three examples within 12 seconds (!) of one another, watch this video.
-Time stamps are next to each word for when it appears.
-The speaker is from Taiwan.)
+To hear the first three examples within 12 seconds (!) of one another, check out the video below.
+Time stamps are in the chart below, next to each word for when it appears.
+The speaker is from Taiwan.

 |Standard Chinese Pinyin||Elided Spoken Chinese||English|